davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 - contrast swap technique (but bad for saving image)
 - could have large, highly compressed image displayed at a small size: file size could be a lot smaller than an smaller image of higher quality (bad for memory)
 - could blur unimportant bits of an image to reduce file size
-- try modifying default scan level for progessive jpegs in order to 'ship fast and show soon'
+- try modifying default scan level for progressive jpegs in order to 'ship fast and show soon'
     - mights try mozjpeg or adapt jpeg, or tinyJpeg, or Guetzli
 - letsenhance.io upscales images with machine learning